Misfortune (Christmas with Scrooge)

 “I’m going to break the window.
 Turn your head in the opposite direction.”

-She looked stunned and mumbled, “I didn’t give it much thought.”
+Stunned, she mumbled, “I didn’t give it much thought.”

 He turned to give her a look of disapproval.
 “They could have saved you some deep cuts.”